provoware/2025_BASIC/README.md

 # 2025_BASIC

-This project provides a simple GUI application template with an SQLite database and user authentication.
-The code is located under the `src/` directory.
+A starter project for simple desktop tools written in Python.
+It provides a minimal GUI scaffold with SQLite persistence and basic user login.

+## Purpose and Usage

+* **Goal:** Offer a lightweight template for data-driven desktop applications.
+* **Quick start:** Install dependencies with `pip install -r requirements.txt` and run `python main.py`.
+* **License:** Released under the MIT license (see `LICENSE` for details).

 ## Packages